shahan360/C_Programming_Codes/README.md

 # C_Programming_Codes
- All the codes for C Programming Practice and Deployment
+ This repository contains all the initial level C programming codes and corresponding executable files.
+ The main focus of these small projects constitutes the understanding of C Programming Concepts and taking forward this understanding to the advanced concepts of pointers, stacks and arrays in C Language.